mms-gianni/GitGenie/README.md

 <p align="center"><img src="docs/img/mascot.png" height="200" /></p>

 # GitGenie
 GitGenie is a git plugin that creates commit messages with ChatGPT.
+It is a replacement command for `git commit`.
+The shorthand gci stands for "generate commit"

 ## Usage